AyUpItsAli/Gunthers-Grotto-Coursework/README.md

-# Gunthers-Grotto
+# Gunthers-Grotto-Coursework
-Gunther's Grotto is an infinite, randomly generating, cave dungeon crawler game, which was originally made as part of my A Level Computer Science coursework, and is now an ongoing project.
+Gunther's Grotto is a game I made for my A Level Computer Science coursework.